brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 but it can offend readability
 (“readability counts”)
-for a tight small system of two functions and a ``seed`` to be splayed out as three separate names in a module which might contain dozens of other objects.
+for a tight small system of two functions and a ``seed`` to be splayed out as three separate and not obviously related names in a module which might contain dozens of other objects.

 To solve the above problems, we create a Python class, and thereby exercise that greatest and most magnificent of all design patterns: the Facade.
-The two routines and their state will live happily bundled together:
+The two routines and their state now get happily bundled together:

 .. literalinclude:: random8_with_globals.py
    :lines: 1-14